Hi, Robert Shields here writing to you from the U.K.

 I phoned the client and she was very excited to know she

-was to give her until tomorrow to speak to her husband first
+was to give her until the next day to speak to her husband first and then she

-and then she would phone back to make an appointment for the
+would phone back to make an appointment for the journalist to contact her.

 The next day she phoned me and asked in a voice that showed